KatyBrown/KB_best_practice_coding_researchers/lessons/writing_readable_code/wrc_python_style_guides_4_automatic_checking.md

 ## Automatic Style Checking

 So far, we've been checking code for pep8 compliance manually, by examining the code ourselves.
-However, tools exist to automate at least part of these checks.
+However, tools exist to automate at least some of these checks.

 ### pycodestyle